ezrabru/POLCAM-Live/README.md

 ## Requirements

-`POLCAM-Live` requires a MATLAB license and was developed and tested using version MATLAB R2022a.
-The following MATLAB Toolboxes should be installed: Parallel Computing, Optimization, Image processing, Curve fitting, Statistics and Machine Learning.
+1. `POLCAM-Live` requires a MATLAB license and was developed and tested using version MATLAB R2022a.
+2. MATLAB Toolboxes: Parallel Computing, Optimization, Image processing, Curve fitting, Statistics and Machine Learning
+3. Mac or Windows

 ## Installation